 Our home campuses of Boston and Medford/Somerville offer different opportunities for students.
-Boston is one of America's largest health sciences hubs and is a multi-cultural, stimulating, and livable cities.
+Boston is one of America's largest health sciences hubs and is a multi-cultural, stimulating, and livable city.
 The presence of over 60 distinguished universities and colleges maintain the tradition of openness to a diversity of ideas and people.

 We are also on the university's Medford/Somerville campus at 114 Curtis Street, Somerville, Massachusetts, home of the Feinstein International Center.
 The Medford and Somerville campus provides a backdrop of tranquility, friendliness, and residential student life of a small-town college with Tufts' 150-acre campus sitting atop lush Walnut Hill overlooking the cities.
 Degree program students at Friedman can use Medford campus facilities such as the fitness center and the main Tisch library.

 Neighborhoods of Boston